lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 First of all, if the languages involved are statically typed, feedback loops tend to be really fast.
 Broken code won't even compile after all.

-Writing "test all the things" tools also becomes much easier because you can rely on some specific constraints provided by the monorepo.
-Things like "all Java code builds this way", "all the language X libraries are in `lib/x`", or "you can run any web apps locally with this command" help a lot writing code for your test infrastructure.
+Writing these "test all the things" tools also becomes much easier because you can rely on some specific constraints provided by the monorepo.
+Things like "all Java code builds this way", "all the language X libraries are in `lib/x`", or "you can run any web apps locally with this command" help a lot while writing code for your test infrastructure.

 In my experience, the simplest approach to continuous integration is [trunk based development](https://trunkbaseddevelopment.com/) in a monorepo.

 Honestly speaking, I don't think you can practically do continuous integration in a polyrepo setup.
-And this alone is enough to me to _always_ choose monorepo.
+It will always be slower than it should be.
+And this alone is enough for me to _always_ choose monorepo.

 The difference between polyrepo and monorepo is also evident with CD.

 In a polyrepo, CD is fine when you're working with one project.
-You push your code, the CD pipeline picks up, and deploys it.
+You push your code, the CD pipeline picks up, validates it, and deploys it.
 Simple enough.

 This process isn't as good when multiple projects are involved.

-It becomes somewhat of a manual process in which you deploy the different projects involved in a specific order one after the other.
+It becomes somewhat of a manual process in which you push code to the different projects involved in a specific order one after the other.

-It's worth noticing the underlining problem is that you can't really do atomic changes to a system when multiple projects live in different repositories.
+It's worth noticing the underlining problem is that you can't really do atomic changes to a system when multiple projects reside in different repositories.

-In a monorepo, your workflow could look like this:
+In a monorepo, your workflow can look like this:

 - A new "atomic" commit hits the main branch.
 - The CD pipeline finds all the code the commit affected.
-- It calculates which projects that depend on the affected code.
+- It calculates which projects depend on the affected code.
 - It automatically deploys the projects in the right order.

-A monorepo-friendly build tool can calculate [reverse dependencies](https://bazel.build/query/language#rdeps) which is the hardest part.
-Then A few lines of bash will glue the rest together and this "smart" pipeline would be 15 lines of code or so.
+A monorepo-friendly build tool can calculate [reverse dependencies](https://bazel.build/query/language#rdeps) which is the tricky part.
+Then a few lines of bash will glue the rest together and this "smart" pipeline would be 15 lines of code or so.

 Some tools, like [gradle](https://gradle.org/), can even detect changes automatically and react accordingly.

 On the other hand, I can't really think of a simple way to build this workflow in a polyrepo setup.